 Eliot Bank School council aims to support everyone to find things they want to improve around the school and then put those ideas in to action.
-There are two members from each year group from Years 2 to 6, and meetings are held at least once a month with Miss Tighe.
+There are two members from each year group from Years 2 to 6, and meetings are held at least once a month with Ms Addelsee.

 Recent School Council initiatives have included;

-- Building relationships across the school, for example by supporting peer buddy schemes and talking to the school governors
+- Building relationships across the school, for example by supporting peer buddy schemes and leading an Anti-Bullying Week assembly.

 Last year the council also successfully formed an Eliot Bank Eco Council, and after their hard work were awarded an Eco-School Bronze Award.
 This year the council are looking to go one better and achieve the Silver Award.